victorfcardoso/sara-mobile/docs/SARA_MOBILE_NOTES.md

 ## Open Items

+- Add a CRM/onboarding checklist to guarantee Chatwoot credentials are populated for new tenants before mobile rollout so PAT auto-provisioning doesn’t fail.
 - Add Android `google-services.json` once push notifications are configured.
 - Decide if/when to register an Expo EAS project and populate `EXPO_PUBLIC_PROJECT_ID`.
 - Capture updated screenshots/video after swapping final branding assets (icons, splash).